JoshuaWu7/test-github-api/README.md

 ## Test 2 Justification
 To test that a file parameter is in fact required, this test makes sure that requests without a file parameter will not process.
-This test if the request fails by setting the file parameter to `null`.
+This test checks if the request fails by setting the file parameter to `null`.
-The test checks if the response status code is `Status: 422 Unprocessable Entity`.
+If the file parameter is null, the expected response status code is `Status: 422 Unprocessable Entity`.

 ## Test 3 Justification
 To test that a "User Agent" header is required, we needed to verify that the request will not process if the header is omitted or if it is incorrect.
-This test checks that the response status code for a request is `Status: 401 Unauthorized`.
+This test checks that the response status code for a request is `Status: 401 Unauthorized`, if no User Agent or incorrect User Agent header is provided.